BillJr99/Ursinus-CS173/_pages/Labs/Functions/lab-functions.md

 Write a function called `computeAverage` that returns a `double` and accepts the individual values as parameters, like the others.
 This time, add individual `double` paramters for the weights.
 You will have a total of 6 parameters: 3 grade parameters, and 3 weight parameters.
 Replace your call to `computeWeightedAverage` with a call to this function, passing the appropriate weights.
 If you are only using assignments and labs for your averages, you will only have four values to pass to `comptueAverage` rather than 6.
 You can pass 0 for the third grade and weight parameter, which will give the last zero a weight of 0, having no effect.

 Finally, replace your call to `computeEqualAverage` with a call to `computeAverage`, passing the appropriate weights there as well (what should the weights be when computing an equal-weight average?  **Hint**: the three weights should be the same!).

+## Commenting Your Code
+It is important to comment your code so that your users (and you!) will easily see how to use the functions that you've written.
+After all, part of the purpose of writing modular code like functions is that you can re-use your code later!
+In practice, it is common to share code with peers and the general public as well.
+The [Style Guide](../Style-Guide#documentationmethods) describes a best practice for documenting functions: there is a standard format called [Javadoc](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html), in which each function has a comment at the top that describes the function's behavior, its inputs, and its return value.
+This is a nice place to put any assumptions you've made about your code, too - for example, that your weights should add up to 1.

+You can create a Javadoc comment for a function very easily -- click on the blank line above one of your functions, type `/**`, and hit enter.
+It will automatically fill in a template that you can type your details into, including a line for each parameter and the return value.
+Write a Javadoc for each function you've written in this lab.

 ## Exporting your Project for Submission